Ubuntu philosophy: Definitions

 There are various definitions of the word "Ubuntu".
 The most recent definition was provided by the African Journal of Social Work (AJSW).
-The journal defined ubuntu as:
+The journal defined Ubuntu as:

-There are many different (and not always compatible) definitions of what ubuntu is.
-Even with the various definitions, Ubuntu encompasses the interdependence of humans on another and the acknowledgment of one's responsibility to their fellow humans and the world around them.
+There are many different (and not always compatible) definitions of what Ubuntu is.
+Even with the various definitions, Ubuntu encompasses the interdependence of humans on one another and the acknowledgment of one's responsibility to their fellow humans and the world around them.
 It is a philosophy that supports collectivism over individualism.

 Ubuntu asserts that society gives human beings their humanity.
 An example is a Zulu-speaking person who when commanding to speak in Zulu would say "khuluma isintu", which means "speak the language of people".
 When someone behaves according to custom, a Sotho-speaking person would say "ke motho", which means "he/she is a human".
 The aspect of this that would be exemplified by a tale told (often, in private quarters) in Nguni "kushone abantu ababili ne Shangaan", in Sepedi "go tlhokofetje batho ba babedi le leShangane", in English (two people died and one Shangaan).
 In each of these examples, humanity comes from conforming to or being part of the tribe.

-According to Michael Onyebuchi Eze, the core of ubuntu can best be summarised as follows:
+According to Michael Onyebuchi Eze, the core of Ubuntu can best be summarised as follows:

-A person is a person through other people strikes an affirmation of one’s humanity through recognition of an "other" in his or her uniqueness and difference.
+A person is a person through people strikes an affirmation of one’s humanity through recognition of an "other" in his or her uniqueness and difference.
 It is a demand for a creative intersubjective formation in which the "other" becomes a mirror (but only a mirror) for my subjectivity.
 This idealism suggests to us that humanity is not embedded in my person solely as an individual; my humanity is co-substantively bestowed upon the other and me.
 Humanity is a quality we owe to each other.
 We create each other and need to sustain this otherness creation.
 And if we belong to each other, we participate in our creations: we are because you are, and since you are, definitely I am.
 The "I am" is not a rigid subject, but a dynamic self-constitution dependent on this otherness creation of relation and distance.

 An "extroverted communities" aspect is the most visible part of this ideology.
 There is sincere warmth with which people treat both strangers and members of the community.
 This overt display of warmth is not merely aesthetic but enables the formation of spontaneous communities.
 The resultant collaborative work within these spontaneous communities transcends the aesthetic and gives functional significance to the value of warmth.
 Warmth is not the sine qua non of community formation but guards against instrumentalist relationships.
 Unfortunately, sincere warmth may leave one vulnerable to those with ulterior motives.